On Cohomology Rings of Non-Commutative Hilbert Schemes and CoHa-Modules: Terminology and facts

 An element $(f,\phi) = (f,\phi_1,\ldots,\phi_m)$ is called \textbf{stable} if $\kk\langle \phi_1,\ldots,\phi_m \rangle f(V) = W$, i.e. the image of $f$ generates $W$ regarded as a representation of the free non-commutative algebra $A = \kk\langle x_1,\ldots,x_m \rangle$ in $m$ variables.
-On the set $\hat{R}^{\st}$ of stable points of $\hat{R}$, a geometric $G$-quotient
+On the set $\smash{\hat{R}}^{\st}$ of stable points of $\smash{\hat{R}}$, a geometric $G$-quotient

 exists.
-It is even a principal $G$-bundle.
+It is even a principal $G$-bundle (by \cite[Prop.\ 0.9]{GIT:94}).
 The variety $\Hilb_{d,n}^{(m)}$ is called a \textbf{non-commutative Hilbert scheme}.
 As $m$ is fixed throughout this text, we sometimes suppress the dependency on $m$ and write $\Hilb_{d,n}$, for convenience.
 It is a smooth and irreducible variety of dimension $N := (m-1)d^2 + nd$.
-Its points parametrize $A$-subrepresentations of codimension $d$ of the free representation $A^n$.
+Its points parametrize $A$-submodules of codimension $d$ of the free module $A^n$.
 Denote the image $\pi(f,\phi)$ by $[f,\phi]$.

 On $\hat{R}^{\st}$, we consider the $G$-equivariant vector bundle $\hat{R}^{\st} \times W \to \hat{R}^{\st}$, the trivial bundle, equipped with the $G$-action $g \cdot ((f,\phi),v) = ((gf, g\phi g^{-1}),gv)$.
 This descends to a vector bundle $\UU$ of rank $d$ on $\Hilb_{d,n}$, meaning there exists a vector bundle $\UU$ on $\Hilb_{d,n}$ such that $\pi^{-1}\UU$ with its canonical $G$-action equals the $G$-bundle we have just described.
-The $G$-linear endomorphisms $\hat{R}^{\st} \times W \to \hat{R}^{\st} \times W$ mapping a point $((f,\phi),v)$ to $((f,\phi), \phi_iv)$ descend to endomorphisms $\Phi_i: \UU \to \UU$.
-Choosing a basis $e_1,\ldots,e_n$ of $V$ gives rise to $G$-linear sections $\hat{R}^{\st} \to \hat{R}^{\st} \times W$ defined by sending $(f,\phi)$ to $((f,\phi),fe_i)$.
+The $G$-linear endomorphisms $\smash{\hat{R}^{\st} \times W \to \hat{R}^{\st} \times W}$ mapping a point $((f,\phi),v)$ to $((f,\phi), \phi_iv)$ descend to endomorphisms $\Phi_i: \UU \to \UU$.
+Choosing a basis $e_1,\ldots,e_n$ of $V$ gives rise to $G$-linear sections $\smash{\hat{R}}^{\st} \to \smash{\hat{R}}^{\st} \times W$ defined by sending $(f,\phi)$ to $((f,\phi),fe_i)$.
 These sections, in turn, induce sections $s_1,\ldots,s_n$ of $\UU$.